 Malaysia, having one of the most bustling economies of South East Asia is very prominent on the franchising scene.
 In fact, the country is reported to having 120+ companies listed under the official website for Malaysian Franchise Association.
 Moreover, you can sort it out depending on what type of business you want to go for.

 Now that you’ve decided to embark on this journey, it is time to look at how the procedure is handled.
 In order to open a franchise in Malaysia, one should take note of all the formalities tied to it.
 The government body you will be going through is the Registrar of Franchises.
+There are many companies opened Malaysia franchise in plenty of outlets, for example KK shop, 7Eleven, 99 shops, McDonalds and many super shops.

 The steps towards the process are detailed below: